 Demonstrate that it understands and complies with any legal requirements incumbent on it in connection with operation and delivery of the specified service, accounting for all jurisdictions and countries within which its services may be used.

+[US / EZP800-63-2: §7.3.1.3 e) iii)]

 Guidance: ‘Understanding’ is implicitly the correct understanding.
 Both it and compliance are required because it could be that understanding is incomplete, incorrect or even absent, even though compliance is apparent, and similarly, correct understanding may not necessarily result in full compliance.
 The two are therefore complementary.

 AL1_CO_ESM#040 No stipulation

-AL1_CO_ESM#050 No stipulation
+AL1_CO_ESM#050 Data Retention and Protection

+Specifically set out and demonstrate that it understands and complies with those legal and regulatory requirements incumbent upon it concerning the retention and destruction of private and identifiable information (personal and business - i.e. its secure storage and protection against loss, accidental public exposure, and/or improper destruction) and the protection of Subjects’ private information (against unlawful or unauthorized access, excepting that permitted by the information owner or required by due process).

+[US / EZP800-63-2: §5.3.1.1.9, §7.3.1.3 e) iii)]

 AL1_CO_ESM#055 Termination provisions

 Define the practices in place for the protection of Subjects' private and secret information related to their use of the service which must ensure the ongoing secure preservation and protection of legally required records and for the secure destruction and disposal of any such information whose retention is no longer legally required.
 Specific details of these practices must be made available.

+[US / EZP800-63-2: §5.3.1.1.9]

 Guidance: Termination covers the cessation of the business activities, the service provider itself ceasing business operations altogether, change of ownership of the service-providing business, and other similar events which change the status and/or operations of the service provider in any way which interrupts the continued provision of the specific service.

 Notices and User information